What Canadian Credit Cards Will Give You Free Airport Lounge Access?

 BMO World Elite Mastercard

 – Annual fees: $150

 The BMO World Elite Mastercard is the lounge access credit card I’m presently using and one that tends to be a top pick among those who travel frequently.
 The BMO World Elite Mastercard gives cardholders membership in Mastercard Airport Experiences by LoungeKey, complete with four annual (they renew each year) complimentary passes to use at any of the over 1000 lounges belonging to the LoungeKey program.
 While there aren’t as many lounges as there are with the Priority Plus membership, I like that BMO lets you use your four passes for yourself or for a guest to join you.
 Once your four passes are used up, you have the option to pay for lounge entry for US$27 per person, each visit.

 The card offers quite a few noteworthy perks aside from its lounge access.
-Right now there’s a nice welcome bonus of 35000 points (with a minimum spend of $3,000 in the first 3 months), and the $150 annual fee is waived your first year.
+Right now there’s a nice welcome bonus of 50000 points (with a ), and the $150 annual fee is waived your first year.
 Cardholders amass points quickly with 3 BMO Rewards points per $1 spent on eligible travel, dining and entertainment, and 2 points for every $1 spent on other purchases.
 Redeem points for travel-related expenses, merchandise or even cash toward your BMO investment account.

 American Express Platinum

 The motherload of airport lounge access is available with the muy exclusivo Amex Platinum card.
 Sure, it will set you back a whopping $699 a year, but you get a boatload of benefits for your money (including a $200 travel credit, effectively bringing the annual fee down to $499).